guptuv/Forest-Generation/README.md

 # Forest-Generation
-Using Uity 3d and it's phyiscs based terrain generation have created this forest
+Using Unity 3d and it's phyiscs based terrain generation have created this forest